About the BBAA

 We work very hard to ensure that new members are welcomed and encouraged.
 Novice astronomers get the benefit of help from more experienced observers, and those that already have years in the hobby find observing partners and gain access to new observing sites.

-Students under 18 can become "Associate Members" for free!
+Students under 18 can become “Associate Members” for free!
 Associate Members can participate in all club activities and receive the club newsletter by email.
-They can not hold office in the club and can not vote on business issues.
+However, they cannot hold office in the BBAA and cannot vote on club business.

 For more information on membership, see our Become a Member page.